the-turing-way/the-turing-way/book/website/reproducible-research/vcs.md

 (rr-vcs-summary)=
 ## Summary

+No matter how your group is organized, the work of many contributors needs to be managed into a single set of shared working documents.
-Version control is an approach to record changes made in a file or set of files over time so that you and your collaborators can track their history and review any changes.
+Version control is an approach to record changes made in a file or set of files over time so that you and your collaborators can track their history, review any changes, and revert or go back to earlier versions.
 Management of changes or revisions to any types of information made in a file or project is called versioning.

 In this chapter, we discuss the best practices that are relevant regardless of tools.
-This practice mainly comes from managing changes in the code repositories.
+Versioning practices mainly come from managing changes in the code repositories.
 However, in reality, you can use version control for nearly any type of file on a computer.
 For example, when writing a paper with multiple collaborators, version control can help track what changed, who changed them, and what updates were made.